lwthompson2/UDPEvents/README.md

 The ack timestamps are informational only.
 Clients can use them to check that they are connecting to UDP Events as expected, and can expect that the timesamps will increase over time.

-Each event should arrive as a single UDP message with binary data in one of two formats, details below.
+Clients should send events as a single UDP message each, with binary data in one of the two formats described below.
 For a working example client in Python, see [test-client.py](./test-client.py) in this repo.

 ### TTL Events